Visiting The Compass Points Of Ireland.

 October 2022- New Experience Number 20.

-When we decided to take a road trip around the Emerald Isle we didn’t have a thoroughly detailed plan.
-We knew that we would mostly follow the coast, and decided to incorporate a visit to the four compass points of mainland Ireland.
+We didn’t have a thoroughly detailed plan.
+We knew that we would mostly follow the coast, and pick up the Wild Atlantic Way and decided to incorporate a visit to the four compass points of mainland Ireland.
 Two of which have been used as locations in Star Wars films!

 The coast of Ireland is utterly spectacular.
 It is rugged and dramatic with rolling green glens, beautiful beaches and colossal cliffs spiking out of the sea.
-Visiting the compass points helped us to see so much the country has to offer.
+Visiting the compass points helped us to see so much the country has to offer, and seemed like a cool idea for one of my 52 new things of 2022.

 View along a long sandy beach.
 There are horse riders in the distance.
 There are some clouds in the sky and hills in the distance.
 There is mist on the beach from the waves.